 The law outlines that it is illegal to sell a car with finance before the full amount has been paid off.
 The reason for this is that if the vehicle still has outstanding finance, it is still the lenders property.
 This means that you need to pay the finance off before proceeding with selling the vehicle and handing it over to the new owner.
 Here at Scrapping A Car, we can help you pay your finance off to allow you to sell the vehicle legally.

 There are many different finance options available, however, they usually fall into one of the below categories.
+To make it easier for you, here at Scrapping A Car we have broken down the different types of finance.
 Finance is usually used if a customer wants to purchase a vehicle but does not have the upfront funds to pay the full amount.

 ● Contract or lease finance